CUBS 4, CARDINALS 1

 • I made my debut on August 3rd of the SP78 season, which was also my friend Bob’s 15th birthday way back in 1978.
 His photo was there for the game, beyond the left-field edge of the game board in the bleacher seats of Wrigley Field.

-• This was today’s featured game on C-SPAN’s Baseball Night.
+• This was today’s featured game on Baseball Night on C-SPAN.

 • Both Ray Burris and Ken Holtzman have PB 2-5 pitcher ratings, the lowest range possible, while Cardinal starter Rob Dressler has a 2-8, and losing pitcher Tom Bruno a 2-9.
 Yet, Burris and Holtzman dominated, which is what makes this game so much fun; any player, at any time, can be king for a day.